 I was somewhat shocked that a Southwest Medical nurse has now called me twice to ask about a minor knee injury I had recently.
-That has been very nice of her.
+That was very nice of her.

 By comparison, no one has called from the Aurora Hospital in Tempe about how I am doing after my fifth ECT treatment went disastrously wrong.
 Electro-convulsive therapy is the most extreme procedure you can perform in mental health save a lobotomy.
 Yet no one has called.

 In the past I have said the only way to get emergency medical treatment was to threaten to kill someone or to threaten to kill yourself.